 Iceland Campervan or Tent Camp: What to Know Before You Travel

-To tent or to campervan… That is the question.
+To tent or to campervan…?
+That is the question.

-If you really want to explore Iceland’s nooks and crannies, the best way to see the country is to camp.
+Plus, if you really want to explore Iceland’s nooks and crannies, the best way to see the country is to camp.

 And now the debate:

-Should you tent camp or hire a camper van in Iceland?
+Should you tent camp or hire a campervan in Iceland?

 We’re going to go through the pros and cons of each option so you can decide whether tenting or hiring a campervan in Iceland is best for you.

 This is the route we took while traveling in Iceland.
 We were on a tight budget (aka we were on the tail end of a year-long round-the-world trip and were down to the last of our savings!) and we really didn’t mind roughing it.